 The next-generation sequencing-based test is designed to detect bacteria and viruses in blood samples from patients with suspected infections, especially immunocompromised patients.

 The FDA-approved complementary assay "can provide insight into the survival benefit that may be achieved" with the treatment, Roche said.

-In Nature this week: genomic analysis of high-grade serous ovarian cancer, and more.
+In Nature this week: genetic history of HIV in the US, and more.

 There are a few projects aimed at addressing the lack of diversity in genomic research, Technology Review reports.

 A national assessment shows that US students lag in the sciences, but suggests that achievement gaps are narrowing.

 Harvard's George Church discusses HGP-write with the Journal of the American Medical Association.